 - bird, possum and other animal droppings

-- heavy metals such as lead from your roof
+- heavy metals such as lead from your roof and roof paint

 - ash and chemical residues – for example, from agricultural spraying and vehicle emissions.